-Being aware of the rights you have relating to real property is extremely important.
-This is where consulting an attorney is often worthwhile.
+Do not sleep on your rights, the rights you have relating to real property is extremely important.
+This is where consulting an attorney is often worthwhile, because if you sleep on your rights, you could unknowingly be giving up alot.
 You want to be prepared for possible scenarios that could result in you losing your property, which is what happened in the following case.
 If the defendant had been aware of what was expected of her in this process, the verdict may have been entirely different.

 To provide a bit of background, The Borough of Lindenwold, the plaintiff in this case, first recognized in 2007 that there were certain properties in the Borough which needed to be redeveloped.
 Ten years later in 2017, the Borough asked the Joint Land Use Board to conduct an investigation of a large area, including the Arborwood Redevelopment Area, where the property in dispute was located.